 You mention legalism.
 It’s true that Christians can impose standards the Bible doesn’t impose and in doing this they undermine the Bible (Mk.
 7:5–9).
 But in specific cases they can also act with blatant disregard for their brothers and sisters by drinking (Rom.
 14).
 This is a sin also.

 We live in an alcohol- (and drug-) obsessed culture, so it’s understandable why Christians would not want to allow drinking.
 But we have to be guided by the Bible, not by our culture.

 I hope this helps.

-Do you agree with his take on a Biblical answer tot he question of whether or not Christians should drink alcohol?
-Leave a comment below or share with someone who might have the same question.
+Do you agree with his take on whether or not Christians should drink alcohol?
+Leave a comment below or share with someone you know who might have the same question.

 Have you subscribed to our email updates?
 Click here to sign up to get free FaithWalkers posts in your inbox each week.